Santa Clara–Great America station

 Santa Clara–Great America station (called Great America station by ACE) is a train station in Santa Clara, California.
 It hosts Amtrak's Capitol Corridor trains and Altamont Corridor Express (ACE) trains.
 The station is close to Levi's Stadium and California's Great America.
-Amtrak service to Santa Clara began on May 21, 1993.

 Of the 75 California stations served by Amtrak, Great America was the 20th-busiest in FY2019, boarding or detraining an average of about 533 passengers daily.